lalmaraz/blacklegged_tick_surveillance/README.md

 - Two scripts for generating graphs, one animated and two static.

 ## How to generate the paper
-1. Open `outputs/paper/paper.Rmd` in RStudio
+1. Open `blacklegged_tick_surveillance.Rproj` in RStudio
+2. Open `outputs/paper/paper.Rmd`
-2. Install libraries using `install.packages()` if necessary
+3. Install libraries using `install.packages()` if necessary
-3. Run all code chunks
+4. Run all code chunks
-4. The paper is generated to`outputs/paper/`
+5. The paper is generated to`outputs/paper/`